 - Fairness is a perception of just exchanges between people.

-In my current role, I train coaches across the country to coach teachers on the No-Nonsense Nurturer [NNN] Four Step Model to create safe and positive classroom learning environments.
+In my current role, I train coaches across the country to coach teachers on the No-Nonsense Nurturer [NNN] Four-Step Model to create safe and positive classroom learning environments.
 Since the classroom is a social setting that involves collaboration with, and influencing of, others, I keep Rock’s SCARF model close at hand.
 No-Nonsense Nurturer was developed over several years by observing highly effective teachers in action, then creating a coaching system to support teachers as they adopt these effective strategies in their classroom.
-I’ve seen that in countless classrooms, when the NNN 4-Step Model is implemented with integrity, the classroom supports meeting Rock’s five social needs of the brain.
+I’ve seen that in countless classrooms, when the NNN Four-Step Model is implemented with integrity, the classroom supports meeting Rock’s five social needs of the brain.
 For example,

 - When teachers give precise directions, this communicates a sense of certainty and autonomy to their students.